 Why build apps and websites?

-- Technology isn’t going anywhere, and the demand for the technical skills necessary to build a website and apps will only continue to grow.
+- Technology isn’t going anywhere, and the demand for the technical skills necessary to build apps and websites will only continue to grow.

-- There’s an endless amount of platforms and systems out there.
+- There’s an endless number of platforms and systems out there.
 If you get bored of one, learn and transition to another.

 For more information on building apps, check out these articles from Shopify Partners: